 i don’t have a word for this but I have a distinct memory of it happening with art- the first time I went to the Institute of Contemporary Art in Boston (i was young, maybe high school freshman?)
 I was walking through all the exhibits and having my mind blown because I didn’t realize you could do that sort of stuff with art.
 Then I turned a corner to what I thought was going to be another exhibit but was actually a place to view the harbor, and everything looked completely different and magical.
 I probably spent 5 minutes just staring at those floating orange things they use to keep waste runoff containedAdam Strandberg

 In the former case, a style of cognition which is directly modeled in a piece of media, and which the reader must inhabit (“take on”) as their own (e.g. inner voice) bleeds into experience and cognition outside encounters with that media.
+When I finally resurfaced, blinking and dazzled from [Tolstoy, Poe, Laclos], it took me days to stop thinking in their cool polished, crystalline rhythm.
 In the latter case, a framework of interpretation which is necessary, or which proves productive, for one set of stimuli is brought to bear on another set of stimuli.
 That is, style transfer is the structuring of one’s expressive output by the principles of recently experienced expressive inputs.
 Frame transfer, on the other hand, is the structuring of perceptual set through the lens implicit in, or required of, some previous set of perceptual encounters.
+You’re walking down the street after a Grand Theft Auto session, and a flickering impulse says, “Smash the window; jack the car.”

 Language and culture together provide a landscape of reference points which allow coordination.
 If one were attempting to coordinate physical movement, among multiple parties, across a physical landscape, one would naturally end up relying upon the natural referential affordances of that landscape.
 Thus, one would meet at “the top of the mountain,” or at the top of a waterfall, or by the pond.
-One would warn another of a mud patch or obstructing bramble, of closed-off roads or private land; might instruct one to hang left at the first fork in the road, and hang right at the second, finally crossing over the pasture behind Bill’s old lot—you know Bill, lived on the outskirts in the 80s?
+All parties would have to have roughly similar associations between landmarks and names, such that each ends up at the same spot when “mountain” is meant, or waterfall, or pond.
+One party might warn another of a mud patch or obstructing bramble, of closed-off roads or private land; might instruct one to hang left at the first fork in the road, and hang right at the second, finally crossing over the pasture behind Bill’s old lot—you know Bill, lived on the outskirts in the 80s?

 Here, we have begun veering into culture—a shared cultural memory of residents, and their names, and their farms.
 And when we are attempting to coordinate more vague and abstract behaviors than physical landscape, our cultural affordances become crucial.
 We may speak to a certain vibe, by clustering adjectives, to coordinate a social event between different organizers, or a new product among different design and production teams: “a bit of a Pacific Islands thing, you know, with the tiki torches—I mean, not literally tiki torches, which are terribly démodé and tacky, but that kinda atmosphere.”